 Would you like a portable gaming monitor with a 2K resolution for under $125?
 If the answer is yes, then this is the monitor for you.
 The EleDuino is a 10.1” portable monitor that weighs mere 0.77 lbs.
 The 2560X1600 resolution will give you excellent image quality, and crisp and bright colors.

 In general, smaller monitors have the advantage of using little electricity.
-Which basically means that you power them up with a power bank or even your phone’s charger.
-And you might just be forced to use it, since you do not get a charger for this portable monitor – just a power cable.
-Which would be fine if the EleDuino required only the single cable but it doesn’t; you will need to use the HDMI adapter to connect it to your device.
+This basically means that you power them up with a power bank or even your phone’s charger.
+And you might just be forced to use it since you do not get a charger for this portable monitor – just a power cable.
+It would be fine if the EleDuino required only a single cable but it doesn’t; you will need to use the HDMI adapter to connect it to your device.
 But at least that means that it’s compatible with pretty much any device you could think of – that has an HDMI output, of course.

 The downside?
 If you’re using it as a dedicated gaming monitor, it is pretty small.
 Sure, it’s larger than your smartphone and tablet, but if you’ve ever tried gaming on an 11” laptop, you’ll know what I’m talking about.
-However, if you are using this as a second monitor for a laptop, then the size is pretty decent.
-In addition to that, you don’t really get a lot of items in the box.
-Neither a stand nor a cover is included in the purchase, and you would have to purchase those separately.
+However, as a second monitor, the size is pretty decent.
+Additionally, you don’t really get a lot of items in the box.
+Neither a stand nor a cover is included, so you have to purchase those separately.

 One of the first featured products in this review was an AOC portable monitor.
 And this one is very similar to it, with the largest difference being in the size of the screen.
 This particular monitor features a 17.3” screen with a 1600 x 900 resolution.
 And it is large enough to be your only monitor, which I absolutely love.

-This monitor features a USB 3.0portand it requires just the one cable for both device connectivity and power supply.
-Which also means that you have to install the proper drivers for your device.
+This monitor features a USB 3.0portand it requires just one cable for both device connectivity and power supply.
+This also means that you have to install the proper drivers for your device.
 But if you manage to do that, you should not experience any issues with its performance.
-And the AOC portable monitor iscompatible with both Windows and Mac devices, along with your smartphones and various gaming consoles.
+And the AOC portable monitor is compatible with both Windows and Mac devices, along with your smartphones and various gaming consoles.

-A really cool thing about this monitor is that it has a built in flexi stand, which will hold it in place both horizontally and vertically.
-One other thing to note is that, although it may appear like a really attractive gaming monitor due to its size, it has a response time of 10 ms. That is too slow for some more demanding games, and you will experience mouse lag.
+A really cool thing about this monitor is that it has a built-in flexible stand, which will hold it in place both horizontally and vertically.
+Also, although it may appear like a really attractive gaming monitor due to its size, it has a response time of 10 ms. That is too slow for some more demanding games, and you will experience mouse lag.
 But if you want to use it for work or for other purposes, you will barely notice it.